-As per the 2021 WADA Prohibited List, Salbutamol by inhalation is not prohibited up to a maximum of 1600 micrograms over 24 hours, not to exceed 800 micrograms every 12 hours, Salmeterol by inhalation is not prohibited up to a maximum of 200 micrograms over 24 hours and Formoterol by inhalation is not prohibited up to a maximum 54 micrograms over 24 hours.
-Terbutaline is prohibited regardless of the route of administration
+As per the 20212 WADA Prohibited List, the permitted doses are detailed below:

+- Salbutamol: maximum 1600 micrograms over 24 hours in divided doses not to exceed 600 micrograms over 8 hours starting from any dose; Salbutamol by inhalation is not prohibited up to a maximum of 1600 micrograms over 24 hours, not to exceed 800 micrograms every 12 hours. - Salmeterol by inhalation is not prohibited up to a maximum of 200 micrograms over 24 hours, - Inhaled Vilanterol by inhalation is not prohibited up to a maximum 25 micrograms over 24 hours and - Formoterol by inhalation is not prohibited up to a maximum 54 micrograms over 24 hours.